marcus67/little_brother/README.md

 process for a certain time (defaults to 50 seconds).
 This ensures users cannot suppress being logged out by *pulling the plug*.

+*   As of version 0.4.0 `LittleBrother` provides an administration feature to easily extend the current computer time or grant computer when the usage would normally be prohibited.
+This is called a time extension.
+During a active extension all other restrictions (maximum time per session, time of day, and maximum time per day) are deactivated.
+Time extension can even extend into the next day making long night session possible.
+However, any computer time actually spent during a time extension will contribute to the overall time played in the course of a day.

 *   There is a Docker image available (currently for the slave only) which makes it really easy to run a slave on a Linux host with a Docker daemon available.